Free-coin/free-coin-wallet/README.md

 Tests are ran using [Spectron](https://github.com/electron/spectron/), a webdriver.io runner built for Electron.

-First make sure to build Mist with:
+First make sure to build Free Coin Wallet with:

     $ gulp